LLM App Store Analysis: A Vision and Roadmap: Data collection and preprocessing

 LLM app raw data encompasses various components that define the behavior and capabilities of the LLM apps. \textbf{Instructions} play a vital role in specifying the desired functionality and behavior of the app, outlining actions to perform and those to avoid. \textbf{Knowledge files} provide custom information that the LLM app can access to inform its responses, retrieving relevant sections based on user input.
 These files may be viewable by other users through LLM app responses or citations, enhancing transparency and trust.

-\textbf{Authentication mechanisms}, such as API keys or OAuth protocols~\cite{leiba2012oauth}, are necessary when LLM apps require integration with third-party services, ensuring secure access.
+When LLM apps require integration with \textbf{\textit{third-party services}}, \textbf{authentication mechanisms} such as API keys or OAuth protocols~\cite{leiba2012oauth} are essential to ensure secure access.
 Additionally, LLM apps must adhere to the \textbf{privacy policies} of any integrated third-party platforms to maintain user confidentiality.

 \textbf{Conversation starters} are designed to guide new users in asking better questions, providing a smooth onboarding experience.
 Lastly, \textbf{custom temperature} settings allow for controlling the creativity of the LLM app's responses, balancing variation and predictability to suit different use cases.